Paulfromuniversity/proxmark3/README.md

 - Get the latest commits
 `git pull`

+- Install the blacklist rules.
+`sudo cp -rf driver/77-mm-usb-device-blacklist.rules /etc/udev/rules.d/77-mm-usb-device-blacklist.rules`
+`sudo udevadm control --reload-rules`
+`make udev` <--- not sure if that is needed.

-- Install the blacklist rules and  add user to dialout group (if you on a Linux/ubuntu/debian).
-If you do this one, you need to logout and login in again to make sure your rights got changed.
+- Add user to dialout group (if you on a Linux/ubuntu/debian) `sudo adduser $USER dialout`

+You need to logout and login in again to make sure your rights got changed.
-`make udev`

 - Clean and complete compilation
 `make clean && make all`